Alistair401/10C/README.md

 jen | Interprofessional collaboration: effects of practice-based interventions on professional practice and healthcare outcomes | (Interprofessional[All Fields] AND (cooperative behavior[MeSH Terms] OR (cooperative[All Fields] AND behavior[All Fields]) OR cooperative behavior[All Fields] OR collaboration[All Fields])) AND (effects[All Fields] AND practice-based[All Fields] AND interventions[All Fields] AND (professional practice[MeSH Terms] OR (professional[All Fields] AND practice[All Fields]) OR professional practice[All Fields]) AND (delivery of health care[MeSH Terms] OR (delivery[All Fields] AND health[All Fields] AND care[All Fields]) OR delivery of health care[All Fields] OR healthcare[All Fields]) AND outcomes[All Fields]) jen | Risk assessment tools for the prevention of pressure ulcers | (risk assessment[MeSH Terms] OR (risk[All Fields] AND assessment[All Fields]) OR risk assessment[All Fields]) AND tools[All Fields] AND (prevention and control[Subheading] OR (prevention[All Fields] AND control[All Fields]) OR prevention and control[All Fields] OR prevention[All Fields]) AND (pressure ulcer[MeSH Terms] OR (pressure[All Fields] AND ulcer[All Fields]) OR pressure ulcer[All Fields] OR (pressure[All Fields] AND ulcers[All Fields]) OR pressure ulcers[All Fields]) jen | Midwife-led continuity models versus other models of care for childbearing women | **No Query Created**

+##### Populate instructions

+1. In your terminal navigate to the sysreview directory
+2. Run the command: ``` python populate_sysreview.py ```
+3. The script should run and display a message followed by ```Starting SysReview population script...```
+4. The terminal will display the info in the table above and once finshed SysReview will be populated with the data objects described.

 ## Pubmed API Reference